temporalio/samples-go/capped-concurrent-activities/README.md

-This sample workflow demonstrates how to execute multiple activities in parallel keeping them to a maximum per workflow.
+This sample workflow demonstrates how to execute multiple activities in parallel running just a maximum at the time per workflow.

 ### Steps to run this sample: